 - b.
 Prior to the commencement of any controlled activity (works) on waterfront land, the consent holder must obtain a Controlled Activity Approval (CAA) under the Water Management Act from the NSW Office of Water.
-Waterfront land for the purposes of this development application is land and material in or within 40m of the top of the bank or shore of the river identified. - c.
-The consent holder must prepare or commission the preparation of: - i.
-Soil and Water Management Plan. - d.
+Waterfront land for the purposes of this DA is land and material in or within 40m of the top of the bank or shore of the river identified.

+- c.
+The consent holder must prepare or commission the preparation of:

+- i.
+Construction plans

+- ii.
+Soil and Water Management Plan.

+- d.
 All plans must be prepared by a suitably qualified person and submitted to the NSW Office of Water for approval prior to any controlled activity commencing.
-The following plans must be prepared in accordance with the NSW Office of Water guidelines located at www.dwe.nsw.gov.au/water_trade/rights_controlled.shtml. - i.
-Vegetation Management Plans - ii.
-Laying pipes and cables in watercourses - iii.
-Riparian Corridors - iv.
-In-stream works - v.
-Outlet structures - vi.
-Watercourse crossings. - e.
-The consent holder must: - i. carry out any controlled activity in accordance with approved plans, and - ii. construct and/or implement any controlled activity by or under the direct supervision of a suitably qualified professional, and - iii. when required, provide a certificate of completion to the NSW Office of Water.
+The following plans must be prepared in accordance with the NSW Office of Water's guidelines located at www.water.nsw.gov.au/Water-Licensing/Approvals/default.aspx.

+- i.
+Vegetation Management Plans

+- ii.
+Laying pipes and cables in watercourses

+- iii.
+Riparian Corridors

+- iv.
+In-stream works

+- v.
+Outlet structures

+- vi.
+Watercourse crossings.

+- e.
+The consent holder must:

+- i. carry out any controlled activity in accordance with approved plans, and

+- ii. construct and/or implement any controlled activity by or under the direct supervision of a suitably qualified professional, and - iii. when required, provide a certificate of completion to the NSW Office of Water.